leanprover/LeanInk/README.md

 # Development

 ## Experimental Features

-### Additional Type Hover Metadata
-The following flags are experimental and used to display additional information about a source text token in Alectryon.
-However this feature in Alectryon is still in active development and available here: [AlectryonFork:typeid](https://github.com/insightmind/alectryon/tree/typeid):

-- `--x-enable-type-info` flag enables extraction of type information
-- `--x-enable-docStrings` flag enables extraction of doc strings
-- `--x-enable-semantic-token` flag enables extraction of semantic toke types for semantic syntax highlighting support

 ## Running Tests
 There are some aspects you might want to take note of when attempting to develop a feature or fix a bug in LeanInk.